 3.Undertaking innovative research projects to gain a greater understanding of the route to excellence in elite sport

 4.Applying technical frontline solutions in partnership with sports to identify and develop talented athletes

-As part of our frontline solutions work the UK Talent Team has run seven National athlete recruitment projects, which have assessed over 7,000 athletes all of whom were previously unknown to the UK World Class system and sports.
+As part of our frontline solutions work the Performance Pathways Team has run seven National athlete recruitment projects, which have assessed over 7,000 athletes all of whom were previously unknown to the UK World Class system and sports.

 These projects have resulted in over 100 athletes selected by sports into the World Class system, of whom 49 athletes have made 269 international appearances and won 99 international medals.

 In as little as four years since initial identification, several of these athletes have been selected to represent Great Britain at the London 2012 Olympic and Paralympic Games, including Helen Glover and Victoria Thornley (GB Rowing) and Angela Hannah and Richard Jefferies (GB Canoeing) and Louise Jukes, Kathryn Fudge, Bobby White, Dan McMillan, John Pearce and Mark Hawkins (Men’s and Women’s Handball).